 There are four phases of clinical trials:

-Phase I: This phase of clinical trials involves healthy volunteers.
+Phase I Trials: This phase of clinical trials involves healthy volunteers.
 New drugs and treatments are tested on these human subjects to evaluate their safety and efficacy, as well as dosing and tolerability of the medications.
 Phase I trials may require inpatient stays for varying lengths of time.

-Phase II: This phase is conducted on a larger group of patients who are afflicted with the targeted condition for which the drug is intended to treat.
+Phase II Trials: This phase is conducted on a larger group of patients who are afflicted with the targeted condition for which the drug is intended to treat.
 Phase II research evaluates the investigational drugs’ toxicity and efficacy.

-Phase III: This phase involves the trial being conducted across multiple trial centers on large groups of patients.
+Phase III Trials: This phase involves the trial being conducted across multiple trial centers on large groups of patients.
 Phase III research further examines efficacy, safety and possible side effects.

-Phase IV: Post-marketing studies used to further examine benefits and risks of the drug over time.
+Phase IV Trials: Post-marketing studies used to further examine benefits and risks of the drug over time.
 Phase IV research is conducted on patients who have been taking the drug regularly.